 People made mead by fermenting honey and water.
 Between 2900 and 2000 B.C., it was the first alcoholic beverage to become popularity in what is now Greece.29 But a limited supply of honey may have restricted its availability.30

 Beer was the major beverage among the Babylonians.
 As early as 2700 B.C. they worshiped a wine goddess and other wine deities.31 Babylonians regularly used both beer and wine as offerings to their gods.32

 The Sumerians believed their goddess, Ninkasi, ruled over brewing.
-They associated both the production and distribution of beer with women.
-The fragments of their laws that have survived, incised on clay tablets, tell us that they had regulated drinking places; their material culture; shows us that they staged formal drinking sessions and associated alcohol with ceremony and rank.’34
+Women both produced and distributed beer.
+The fragments of their laws that have survived tell us that they had regulated drinking places.
+They show that they staged formal drinking sessions.
+And that alcohol was linked with ceremony and rank.34

-- Uruk was the main city of Sumeria and probably the largest in the world at the time.
+- Uruk was the main city of Sumeria.
+It was probably the largest in the world at the time.
 The Sumerians brewed there on an epic scale.33

 The “laborers who built they pyramids of the Giza Plateau were provided with a daily ration of one and a third gallons [of beer with an estimated 5% ABV].”35

 Winemaking is a significant theme in perhaps the oldest written story in the world.
-It’s the Epic of Gilgamesh, written between 2700 B.C. and around 600 B.C. in Mesopotamia.
+It’s the Epic of Gilgamesh.
+It was written between 2700 B.C. and around 600 B.C. in Mesopotamia.
 That’s present-day Iraq.36

 Cir.
 2000 B.C.

 - Beer and wine were used for medicinal purposes in Sumeria as early as 2000 B.C.37

 - The art of wine making reached the Hellenic peninsula by about this time.38